JOSUERV99/maze-solver_using_threads_and_forks/README.md

 # maze-solver_using_threads_and_forks
 A maze solver that reads a maze from a text file, using a walker that finds the target using threads and forks to look in other directions (called process mirroring) with C on Linux.
+As part of the course of 'Operating systems introduction', TEC (Costa Rica 2021)

 ## project structure
 ```bash